aouyar/aouyar.github.com/prj/PyMunin/plugins/apache.md

 munin_plugin_long: PyMunin Multigraph Munin Plugin for monitoring Apache Web
                    Server.
 munin_plugin_note: The web server _status_ page handler must be configured
-                   and it must be accesible through the web server..
+                   and it must be accesible through the web server.

 hnav:
     - About